RoadieHQ/marketing-site/content/docs/details/scaffolder/index.md

         message: 'Hello, ${{ parameters.name }}!'
 ```

-If you need to referene elements of an array parameter you can refer to them using the following syntax:
+If you need to reference elements of an array parameter you can refer to them using the following syntax:

 ```yaml
   steps: